3 Most Dangerous Childbirth Delivery Complications

 Our second most hazardous pregnancy and childbirth complication is uterine rupture.
 Uterine rupture is a rare complication which occurs when the mother's uterus wall suddenly ruptures or tears open.
 A severe uterine rupture can literally leave a gaping hole in the womb for the baby and amniotic fluid to come right out.

 The characteristics that make uterine rupture such a particularly dangerous event are similar to umbilical prolapse.
-Uterine ruptures occur very suddenly and doctors have no way of predicting them in advance.
-Once the rupture does occur it creates an immediate emergency and a C-section must be performed to prevent any harm to the baby.
-Depending on the severity of the uterine tear doctors may have as little as 15 minutes to deliver the baby surgically.
+Uterine ruptures occur very suddenly.
+Doctors have no way of predicting them in advance.
+Once the rupture does occur it creates an immediate emergency.
+There is little choice other than a C-section to prevent any harm to the baby.
+Depending on the severity of the uterine tear, doctors may have as little as 15 minutes to deliver the baby surgically.
 Even with a less severe tear the maximum window of time for safely delivering the baby once uterine rupture occurs is about 35 minutes.

 Although uterine ruptures occur without warning, medical negligence can and often is a contributing factor in their occurrence mainly because of the known link between ruptures and VBACs.
 VBAC stands for vaginal birth after C-section.
 Once a woman has a C-section the scar tissue on her uterus from that procedure is weaker and more likely to rupture in a subsequent vaginal delivery.Uterine Rupture Verdicts & Settlements